BustByte/coronastatus/README.md

 # Coronastatus.no
-> Report your health status to get a better overview of COVID-19 (currently for Norway only)
+> Report your health status to get a better overview of COVID-19 (currently for Norway only, soon available in Holland)

 ## What is this?
 We don't know how many people have COVID-19.
 So we made a website where people can self-report symptoms.
 We plot the submissions on a map and show graphs with trends.